flexera-public/cmdb/README.md

     that has all keys in the staging environment.
 (It is probably a bad idea to use this source with the `myapp` source in the example above!)

+If no sources are specified on the command line, CMDB will run an auto-detect algorithm to check for network agents listening at localhost.

 To learn more about sources and prefixes, see "Data model," below.

 ## Invoke the CMDB Shell

+To enter an interactive sh-like shell, just type `cmdb shell`.

 ## Invoke the CMDB Shim